tylerjgarland/machinations/home/travel/baja-dec-2018.md

 Day 9 - 31 Dec, start 400-500km days back, camp in desert for New Years 3 [long ass 9h] days to Ensenada or 4 days total back to LAX

-**David: I think I'm preferring option 2 if $100 shipping can't be found by 30 Dec**
+**David: I think I'm preferring option 2 if $100 shipping can't be found by noon on 30 Dec**

 # Reddit Trip
 From https://www.reddit.com/r/motorcycles/comments/2tno2f/my_motorcycle_trip_to_cabo/